Musk posts video of himself strolling into Twitter HQ

 SAN FRANCISCO (AP) — Elon Musk posted video Wednesday showing him strolling into Twitter headquarters ahead of a Friday deadline to close his $44 billion deal to buy the company.

-Musk also changed his Twitter profile to refer to himself as “Chief Twit” and his location as Twitter headquarters, which is based in San Francisco.
+Musk also changed his Twitter profile t o refer to himself as “Chief Twit” and his location as Twitter headquarters, which is based in San Francisco.
 The video showed him carrying a sink through a lobby area.

 “Entering Twitter HQ – let that sink in!” he tweeted.